List of airports in Ontario

 This is a list of airports in Ontario.
 It includes all Nav Canada certified and registered water and land airports, aerodromes and heliports in the Canadian province of Ontario.
 Airport names in italics are part of the National Airports System.

-National Airports System in Ontario

-The following Ontario airports are part of the Canadian National Airports System:

 List of airports and heliports

 The list is sorted by the name of the community served; click the sort buttons in the table header to switch listing order.